 - Gulls and Terns: all tern species

-- Owls and Nightjars: Common Nighthawk, Chuck-Will’s-Widow, Eastern Whip-poor-will
+- Nightjars: Common Nighthawk, Chuck-Will’s-Widow, Eastern Whip-poor-will

-- Songbirds: Eastern Wood-Pewee, Acadian Flycatcher, Willow Flycatcher, Great-crested Flycatcher, Eastern Kingbird, Loggerhead Shrike, all Vireo species, Brown Creeper, Blue-gray Gnatcatcher, Veery, Hermit Thrush, Cedar Waxwing, all warbler species, Scarlet and Summer Tanagers, grosbeaks, blackbirds, grackles, Brown-headed Cowbird, and both oriole species.
+- Songbirds: Eastern Wood-Pewee, Acadian Flycatcher, Willow Flycatcher, Great-crested Flycatcher, Eastern Kingbird, Loggerhead Shrike, all Vireo species, Brown Creeper, Blue-gray Gnatcatcher, Veery, Hermit Thrush, Cedar Waxwing, ALL warbler species, Scarlet and Summer Tanagers, grosbeaks, blackbirds, grackles, Brown-headed Cowbird, and both oriole species.